March Madness pools

-The March Madness pools are a form of sports betting based on the annual NCAA Division I men's basketball tournament each spring in the United States.
-March Madness pools or brackets foster the popularity of this phenomenon.
-The tournament bracket can be completed online or printed out and completed by hand whereby the participant predicts the outcome of each game in the tournament.
-The bracket is to be completed before the tip of the first four games begins.
-His or her predictions are compared against others in the pool, and whoever has the best prognostication skills wins the contest.
-Various other bracket games exist including a board game whereby players draft teams.
+March Madness pools are a form of sports betting based on the annual NCAA Division I men's basketball tournament each spring in the United States.
+The annual tournament bracket can be completed online or printed out and completed by hand whereby, prior to the tournament, participants predict the outcome of each tournament game.
+Each participant's predictions are compared against the others in a given pool.
+Various scoring systems exist to award points for correct predictions, and various alternative games related to March Madness predictions exist.
+Tens of millions of brackets are filled out each year.
+Due to the size of the tournament and its proclivity for upsets, a perfect bracket has never been achieved.

 Background

 Tournament bids

-The tournament field comprises 68 teams who play NCAA Divison I college basketball.
-Among the field, 32 automatic bids are given to winners of each conference, usually via a season-ending conference tournament.
-The other 36 teams receive at-large bids from a selection committee.
+The tournament field comprises 68 teams who play NCAA Division I college basketball.
+Among the field, 31 automatic bids are given to winners of each conference, usually via a season-ending conference tournament.
+The other 37 teams receive at-large bids from a selection committee.
 The process of selecting at-large bids involves subjective judgment of teams' performance over the course of the season, and can be controversial.